Remy Shand

-Remy Shand (born October 14, 1977) is a Canadian R&B/soul singer, who released his debut album, The Way I Feel, on Motown Records in 2002.
+Remy Shand (born 1978) is a Canadian R&B/soul singer best known for his single "Take a Message", released in late 2001.

-Early life

-Shand was born to parents Doug and Lana Shand.

 Career

 Shand became a fan of artists such as Stevie Wonder, The Isley Brothers, Marvin Gaye, Steely Dan and Earth, Wind & Fire.
 During 1998 he began to write and record songs independently.
-Three years later, he was signed to Motown Records, and these songs became the basis for his first album, The Way I Feel which was released on March 12, 2002.
+Three years later, he was signed to Motown Records, and these songs became the basis for his first and only album, The Way I Feel which was released on March 12, 2002.
 The album and won a Juno Award for Best R&B/Soul Recording in the 2003 Juno Awards.
-In 2002, Shand also recorded hit singles "Rock Steady" and "Take A Message".
+In 2002, Shand also released the hit singles "Rocksteady" and "Take A Message".

+Shand now leads a quiet life out of the public eye and has transitioned into electrical engineering, stating: "Motown was one of the few studios that built their own gear.
+I think that inspired me to become more than just an entertainer.
+Modern music has always been dictated by technological advancements intertwined with cultural movements.
+Song and dance have been around for ages and I would like to encourage more artists to evolve beyond that cycle, separate themselves from the pageantry, and get heavy with the recording arts and sciences.
+It’s time to step into the future and innovate."

 Accolades

 Shand also received four Grammy nominations for his work.